coralsundy/coralsundy-website/_posts/2022-11-09-Fusoku-Nanaju-go-Metoru-aka-Typhoon-Reporter-1963-subtitle.md

 ------

 Fusoku Nanaju-go Metoru aka Typhoon Reporter (1963) is a 1963 movie directed by Shigeo Tanaka, with notable stars Ken Utsui, Jiro Tamiya, Junko Kano.
-This is Junko Kano's last movie of her career.
+This is Junko Kano's last movie.
 <br>
 <br>
 **Based on Wikipedia**: